-What to do in Lanzarote: the best things to do in and to see
+What to do in Lanzarote: the best things to see and do

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-As soon as I arrived, I was struck by the mix of volcanoes, wild beaches and villages with white houses.
-I was coming from Tenerife and the contrast between the two islands was obvious and incredible.
-Lanzarote is a truly unique island that has been transformed by all its volcanic eruptions.
-Especially the ones in the 1730s that lasted 6 years straight, it’s pretty huge.
-To give you a better idea, Lanzarote is at once raw, wild and minimalist.
-It’s simple, you can go from black lava fields to golden sand beaches.
+As soon as I arrived, I was struck by the combination of volcanoes, wild beaches, and whitewashed villages.
+I had just come from Tenerife, and the contrast between the two islands was immediately obvious.
+Lanzarote is a truly distinctive island shaped by repeated volcanic eruptions, especially the major eruptions of the 1730s, which continued for nearly six years.
+To give you a sense of the atmosphere, Lanzarote feels raw, wild, and minimalist all at once.
+You can move from black lava fields to golden-sand beaches within a surprisingly short distance.
 That’s exactly what gives it its charm and makes it so unique!
-In my eyes, it’s an island you should visit at least once in your life.
+In my opinion, it is an island worth experiencing at least once.
 You really feel like you’re on Mars!
-And as a little anecdote (which says a lot about the landscapes): NASA engineers regularly come to Lanzarote to train and test their rovers.
-So when I tell you it feels like another planet, I’m not exaggerating!
-Haha.
+One detail says a lot about these landscapes: the European Space Agency has repeatedly used Lanzarote for astronaut geology training and rover-testing campaigns.
+So when I say it can feel like another planet, I am not exaggerating.

-You will have understood, the aim of this article is to share Lanzarote’s must-sees with you, along with my favorites and what I recommend you do first.
-It should save you some time on planning!
+The aim of this article is to share Lanzarote’s must-see places, my personal favorites, and the experiences I would prioritize.
+It should save you some time when planning your trip.

-What to do in Lanzarote: Top 10 activities not to miss
+What to do in Lanzarote: 10 unmissable activities

-I can assure you this is the place not to miss in Lanzarote, which plunges you straight into the atmosphere of the island.
+For me, this is Lanzarote’s essential visit and the quickest way to understand the island’s volcanic character.
 If you’re interested, we’ve dedicated a whole article to Timanfaya National Park.

 2. Visit Arrecife, the capital of Lanzarote